Despite the name, dandelion root coffee doesn’t really taste much like coffee at all, but it is delicious and good for you.

 To make: add boiling water to one heaped teaspoon of the ground dandelion root, adding milk and/or sugar if you like.

-Sometimes, I like to add ground spices to my root, cinnamon or cardamom work really well, the quantity depends on personal taste, a good pinch to every teaspoon is a good starting point.
+Sometimes, I like to add ground spices to my root coffee: cinnamon or cardamom work really well, the quantity again depends on personal taste, a good pinch to every teaspoon is a good starting point.

-A perfect cuppa after spending the day out digging the garden.
+The perfect caffeine-free cuppa after spending the day out in the garden.